Model Predictive Robustness of Signal Temporal Logic Predicates: Preliminaries

 \subsection{Problem Formulation}

-Inspired by the metrics described in \cite{mehdipour2019arithmetic, nyberg2021risk}, the robustness of STL predicates should follow the subsequent properties to facilitate its application to planning and control problems: \begin{property}[Soundness] Positive robustness is a necessary and sufficient condition for satisfying the predicate; likewise, a signal has negative robustness for violating the predicate. \end{property} \begin{property}[Smoothness] The robustness is smooth with respect to its input elements almost everywhere\footnote{This is because smoothness across the entire domain is a too strict requirement for robustness metrics \cite[Sec.~\Romannum{4}]{Varnai2020updated}.} except on the satisfaction or violation boundaries where $\alpha(\signal_{\timestep})=0$. \end{property} \begin{property}[Monotonicity] The robustness increases with a growing probability of satisfying the predicate and decreases otherwise. \end{property} The soundness and smoothness can be considered by following the requirements in \cite[Thm.~1 and Prop.~1]{mehdipour2019arithmetic}.
-For monotonicity, the robustness needs to rely on dynamic models and predictive behaviors of the described system, which we call the \textit{\RobName robustness} since the idea is similar to what is used in model predictive control~\cite{camacho2013model}.
-In this work, we mainly focus on traffic rule predicates, but our definition can be extended to other types of STL predicates.
+Inspired by the metrics described in \cite{mehdipour2019arithmetic, nyberg2021risk}, the robustness of STL predicates should follow the subsequent properties for its application to planning and control problems: \begin{property}[Soundness] \end{property} \begin{property}[Smoothness] The robustness is smooth with respect to its input almost everywhere\footnote{This is because smoothness across the entire domain is a too strict requirement for STL robustness \cite[Sec.~\Romannum{4}]{Varnai2020updated}.}, except on the satisfaction or violation boundaries {where $\alpha(\signal_{k})=0$}. \end{property} \begin{property}[Monotonicity] The robustness is monotonic, i.e., increasing with higher probabilities of satisfying the predicate and decreasing otherwise. \end{property} {For the mathematical formalization of these properties, we refer the reader to \cite[Prop.
+1 and Prop.
+3]{Varnai2020updated} and \cite[Sec.~3.1]{majumdar2020should}.} The soundness and smoothness can be considered by following the requirements in \cite[Thm.~1 and Prop.~1]{mehdipour2019arithmetic}.
+For monotonicity, the robustness needs to rely on system dynamic models and predictive behaviors, which we call \textit{\RobName robustness} since the idea is inspired by model predictive control~\cite{camacho2013model} and {model-based criticality measures~\cite{schneider2021towards}}. {In this work, our aim is to define robustness that satisfies all the desired properties for STL predicates, primarily focusing on traffic rule predicates defined in higher-order logic.
+However, our definition can be extended to other predicate types.}